 I’m pleased to make this statement on behalf of Denmark with Greenland, Finland, Iceland, Sweden, and my own country, Norway.

-Therefore, modern language technology is an important element.
-From our experience in the Nordic countries with the Sami langauges and Kalaallisut – the Greenlandic Inuit language. the accessibility of these languages in digital media is often lacking.
-It is positive that in recent years steps have been taken towards developing language tools for the Sami languages and kalaallisut.
-But the work is not complete.
-It is still difficult to integrate indigenous languages into the most used digital platforms and programs.
-Unfortunately, it seems to get harder and harder.
-The big tech companies won’t allow our indigenous language technologies inside their own systems.
+In recent years steps have been taken towards developing language tools for the Sami languages and Kalaallisut [pronounced: Galaaslisut] – the Greenlandic Inuit language.
+But it is still difficult to integrate Sami languages- and Kalaallisut into the most commonly used digital platforms and programs.
+Unfortunately, this seems to get harder and harder.
+The big tech companies will not allow our indigenous technology inside their own systems.

 Thank you for your attention.